marmelab/react-admin/docs/Authentication.md

 ![Default Login Form](./img/login-form.png)

 Upon submission, this form calls the `authProvider.login({ login, password })` method.
-React-admin expects this method to return a resolved Promise if the credentials are correct, and to a rejected Promise if they're not.
+React-admin expects this method to return a resolved Promise if the credentials are correct, and a rejected Promise if they're not.

-For instance, to query an authentication route via HTTPS and store the credentials (a token) in local storage, configure `authProvider` as follows:
+For instance, to query an authentication route via HTTPS and store the credentials (a token) in local storage, configure the `authProvider` as follows:

 ```js
 // in src/authProvider.js